cyb3rko/pincredible/README.md

 ## Beta phase - ⚠️Breaking Changes⚠️

-While the app is still in beta phase please expect a few breaking changes.
+While the app is still in pre-release phase please expect a few breaking changes.
-Some beta updates do not work with the previous app versions.
+Some newer updates do not work with the previous app versions.
-Therefore you may have to readd your saved PINs and recreate your backups in never versions.
+Therefore you may have to readd your saved PINs and recreate your backups in newer versions.

 ## Feature Overview
 | | PINcredible | Others |